Skip to Content

 5. Visit the National September 11 Memorial & Museum and See New York City from the top at the One World Observatory

-The National September 11 Memorial & Museum is a must see.
+The National September 11 Memorial & Museum is a must-see.
 It was a privilege to take in a crucial part of recent American history as we stood and observed the memorial site of all those who lost their lives on September 11.
-I could not capture a photo that did this site any justice with my limited photog skills.
-Here is a short video clip of the site.

 The view from the One World Observatory is spectacular!
 This is where you can ascend to the top of the tallest building in the Western Hemisphere in under a minute.
-You are sure to enjoy every minute of your time here.
-You can purchase tickets in advance at the One World Observatory website or you can purchase tickets at the facility.
-The staff gives you the option of renting a tablet during your tour.
-If you skip renting the tablet, you will not be missing out.

 View From One World Observatory in New york city during christmas